Swan/Goose/README.md

 # Goose
 Goose is a Discord bot that was made specifically for the [Ripple](https://ripple.moe) Discord server.
+This version of Goose is only part of the entire bot, but it contains most of its core features.

 **Currently its features consist of:**